dameesha13/Playwright-Demo/README.md

-# Web UI Automation using Playwright with TypeScript
+# Web UI Automation Framework with Playwright, TypeScript, and BDD

 This project contains automated test cases for an https://demoqa.com/ site.